CancerRxGene/gdsctools/doc/index.rst

 output as in the previous example)::

     gdsctools_anova --input-ic50 <ic50 filename> --drug 1047
-        --feature TP53_mut --onweb
+        --feature TP53_mut

 If you want to have a go, please download this :download:`IC50 example <../gdsctools/data/test_IC50.csv>`, which is required as an input.

-Another data set is required for this analysis, which is a genomic feature file (see :ref:`data`) but it can be replaced by yours.
+Note that by default, **GDSCTools** loads a set of 50 genomic features and 1001 cell lines but in general, you should provide your own genomic feature file (see :ref:`data`).
 The default data set contains only a small set of genomic features and can be downloaded:
 :download:`GenomicFeature example <../gdsctools/data/genomic_features.tsv.gz>`, and adapted to your needs.